ThatsVie/atlas-web_back_end/python_variable_annotations/README.md

 def zoom_array(lst: Tuple, factor: int = 2) -> List:
-    '''Return a list that repeats each element of the tuple a specified number of times.'''
+    '''Repeat each element of the tuple a given number of times.'''
     zoomed_in: List[int] = [
         item for item in lst
         for i in range(factor)